‘We Will Chicago’ plan adopted to guide city’s next decade

 The 152-page planning document, available at WeWillChicago.com, follows overarching themes of equity and resilience and seeks to address discriminatory practices of the past that harmed largely minority neighborhoods and pushed some middle-class residents out of Chicago.

-Mayor Lori Lightfoot championed the effort to produce the city’s first overall plan since 1966, but supporters said its precepts are intended to outlast any single administration.
+Mayor Lori Lightfoot championed the effort to produce the city’s first overall plan in more than five decades, but supporters said its precepts are intended to outlast any single administration.
 Its adoption comes with Lightfoot in a difficult battle for re-election.

 The pillars lead to more than 40 recommendations.
 Among them are providing more public input for the city budgeting process, broadening access to arts programs and preventing the displacement of longtime residents when neighborhoods change.